National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Dobrogea

-2 counties 887 attractions
+2 counties 779 attractions 356 localities

-Dobrogea is the region where millennia-old history meets the vast beaches of the Black Sea, a fascinating land with ancient roots over 2,600 years old, modern resorts, and remarkable cultural diversity.
+Dobrogea is the region where millennia-old history meets the vast beaches of the Black Sea, a fascinating land with ancient roots over 2,600 years, modern resorts, and remarkable cultural diversity.
 With 245 km of coastline, over 15 spa resorts, the oldest urban settlement in Romania (Histria), and renowned vineyards, tourism in Dobrogea attracts over 2 million tourists annually.
-The region covers the counties of Constanța and Tulcea, with a population of ~900,000 inhabitants and a unique ethnic diversity (Romanians, Turks, Tatars, Greeks, Aromanians).
+The region covers the counties of Constanta and Tulcea, with a population of ~900,000 inhabitants and a unique ethnic diversity (Romanians, Turks, Tatars, Greeks, Aromanians).

 What to visit in Dobrogea